 We traveled through all eight countries of Central America over the course of more than three months.
 Our 12-week Central America route took us overland from the Yucatan region of Mexico to Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, and finally to Panama.
 During this Central America overland journey, we really tried to pack in as many adventures, meals, and drinks as possible.

 We’re often asked what place we liked best in Central America.
 It’s so tough to say because we honestly liked different places for different reasons.
 So here are our best bets, recommendations, tips, and advice through the entire subcontinent.

 3) Learning to Scuba Dive Belize

-Back in the States you can take two separate weekends to get your certification.
+Back in the States, it takes two separate weekends to get your certification.
 Instead why not do it in three days in arguably one of the best reefs in the world!
+Belize may be one of the most expensive places in Central America to get certified but experiencing this underwater wonderland is a must.
 See more at: Scuba Diving the Belize Great Barrier Reef

 2) Climbing Volcan Tajumulco (Guatemala)

 Climbing Central America’s highest mountain was no easy feat.
 This two-day guided trek to summit Tajumulco left us struggling with altitude sickness.
 Although Tajumulco presented its challenges, we were greatly rewarded with both a spectacular view and a sense of accomplishment.

 Initially this was simply a way to get from Panama to Colombia but it turned out to be so much more than that.
 Fantastic snorkeling, exploring remote deserted islands, meeting the local Kuna inhabitants and just sailing through the beautiful Caribbean waters all made for an unforgettable multi-day maritime adventure.